kahwee/bootstrap-backend/README.md

 bootstrap-complex
 =================

 This example uses Bootstrap 2.3.1 to create a left sidebar that is with a fixed position.
 Bootstrap's nav-list is used to achieve this.

+This is intended as a reference project.
+Please fork it for your own usage.

 ### Preview It